Dining Out Options with GERD

 You can start by recognizing foods that trigger your GERD.
 Below is a helpful compilation of those foods, but you may want to maintain a food journal to track trigger meals or foods so you are better equipped to make an enjoyable, pain free meal.

-The foods & beverages listed here are the common heavyweight champs of reflux triggers:
+The first foods & beverages here are the common heavyweight champs of reflux triggers:

 AVOID: